Flowers Safe for Dogs: The Complete UK Guide

 | • Veronica | • Cyclamen |

-All FLOWERFIX pet safe bouquets are guaranteed dog friendly
+All FlowerFix pet safe bouquets are guaranteed dog-safe

 No daffodils, no toxic spring bulbs, no gypsophila.
-Designed for homes with dog with Free UK delivery.
+Designed for dog owner homes with Free UK delivery.

 Some flowers cause mild stomach upset in dogs.
-Others are a medical emergency.
-These three are the ones that most commonly lead to serious veterinary treatment in the UK for dogs and all three are common in spring gardens and bouquets.
+Others are a genuine medical emergency.
+These three are the ones that most commonly lead to serious veterinary treatment in the UK — and all three are common in spring gardens and bouquets.

 Daffodils - high risk